 1. Failing to make a move on a prospective sexual partner (27 percent of respondents)

 2. Not being more sexually adventurous in their youth (23 percent)

 3. Not being more sexually adventurous when single (19 percent)

-Read more about the study Male And Female Have Different Sexual Regrets, Study Claims, and watch the 15 minute video above to see our discussion about it.
-Also on the panel were Eric Barry, creator of the ‘Full Disclosure’ Sex Podcast; Dr. Justin J. Lehmiller, social psychologist at Harvard University; and Rachel Klechevsky, a sex and relationship therapist.
+Read more about the study Male And Female Have Different Sexual Regrets, Study Claims, and watch the 15-minute video above to see our discussion about it.
+Also on the panel were Eric Barry, creator of the ‘Full Disclosure’ Sex Podcast; Dr. Justin J. Lehmiller, the social psychologist at Harvard University; and Rachel Klechevsky, a sex and relationship therapist.